-During February and March 2022, the Company received proceeds of \$3,000,000 from unsecured subordinated promissory notes (the "Bridge Loans").
+During February and March 2022, the Company received proceeds of \$3.0 million from unsecured subordinated promissory notes (the "Bridge Loans").
 Interest accrues at 15% per annum, and all accrued but unpaid interest is applied and added quarterly to the principal balance (the "Base Amount").
-The maturity date is two years from the date of funding or upon a change in control of the Company.
-The interest is increased to an amount equal to 103% of the Base Amount if the Bridge Loans are repaid upon the closing of a change of control in the Company.
-The Bridge Loans are subordinate to the line of credit and Subordinated Loan and Security Agreement.

-During March 2022, \$500,000 of the Bridge Loans were repaid.
+During March 2022, \$0.5 million of the Bridge Loans were repaid.
 The primary stockholder of the Company was the borrower on this Bridge Loan, and a representative of this primary stockholder is a member of the Company's Board of Directors.

-During April 2022, the Company received proceeds of \$150,000 from additional Bridge Loans.
+During April 2022, the Company received proceeds of \$0.2 million from additional Bridge Loans.

-On May 4, 2022, the Company's Board of Directors approved a resolution to amend the terms of the Bridge Loans to grant an additional 5% of the Base Amount (the "Bridge Loan Kicker") to each bridge lender who exercises its option to convert its bridge loan, which Bridge Loan Kicker will be payable in shares of Series A Redeemable Convertible Preferred Stock so that such exercising lenders will receive shares of common stock issuable at the closing thereof.
+On May 4, 2022, the Company's Board of Directors approved a resolution to amend the terms of the Bridge Loans to grant an additional 5% of the Base Amount (the "Bridge Loan Kicker") to each bridge lender who exercises its option to convert its bridge loan, which Bridge Loan Kicker will be payable in shares of Series A Redeemable Convertible Preferred Stock so that such exercising lenders will receive shares of Common Stock issuable at the closing thereof.

 During May and June 2022, the Company and certain holders of the Bridge Loans executed a conversion addendum.
 Upon notice of the Business Combination Agreement, the holders of the Bridge Loans had up to 10 days to elect to convert into Series A Redeemable Convertible Preferred Stock.
-Immediately prior to the closing of the Business Combination, the Bridge Loans will automatically convert into the number of Series A Redeemable Convertible Preferred Stock as equal to the repayment amount of the Bridge Loans divided by the Conversion Price.
-The Conversion Price is defined as the quotient of the aggregate consideration to be paid to all holders of the Series A Redeemable Convertible Preferred Stock divided by the outstanding number of Series A Redeemable Convertible Preferred Stock, including the shares into which the Bridge Loans convert.
-Holders of Bridge Loans totaling \$2,550,000 who elected to convert into Series A redeemable convertible preferred stock, received common stock of ProSomnus on the close of the merger transaction.
-As of date of conversion, the aggegrate amount due, including interest and Bridge Loan Kickers, was \$3,052,065, amounting to 305,206 shares of Series A Redeemable Convertible Preferred Stock, this was converted into 3,052 shares of common stock.
+Immediately prior to the closing of the Business Combination, the Bridge Loans will automatically convert into the number of Series A Redeemable Convertible Preferred Stock.
+Immediately prior to the outstanding number of Series A Redeemable Convertible Preferred Stock, divided by the Conversion Price.
+The Conversion Price is defined as the quotient of the aggregate consideration to be paid to all holders of the Series A Redeemable Convertible Preferred Stock, including the shares into which the Bridge Loans convert.
+Holders of Bridge Loans totaling \$2.6 million who elected to convert into Series A Redeemable Convertible Preferred Stock, received Common Stock of ProSomnus on the close of the Merger Transaction.
+As of date of conversion, the aggregate amount due, including interest and Bridge Loan Kickers, was \$3.1 million, amounting to 305,206 shares of Series A Redeemable Convertible Preferred Stock.